vicmaeg/onvif-discovery/README.md

 // Create a Discovery instance var onvifDiscovery = new Discovery ();

-// You can call Discover with a callback (Action) and CancellationToken CancellationTokenSource cancellation = new CancellationTokenSource ();
+// You can call Discover with a ChannelWriter and CancellationToken CancellationTokenSource cancellation = new CancellationTokenSource ();
-await onvifDiscovery.Discover (1, OnNewDevice, cancellation.Token);

-private void OnNewDevice (DiscoveryDevice device)
-{
+var channel = Channel.CreateUnbounded<DiscoveryDevice>();

+var discoverTask = onvifDiscovery.DiscoverAsync(channel.Writer, 1, cancellationToken);
+await foreach (var device in channel.Reader.ReadAllAsync(cancellationToken)) {
     // New device discovered
 }
 ```

+## Obsolete methods from version 1.X
+When you update to version 2 you can see that previous available methods are marked as obsolete.
+Please use the new methods explained above as they have better support for asynchronous programming.